railwayapp/docs/src/docs/guides/build-a-database-service.md

 ## Environment Variables

-Now, all you need to do is configure the <a href="https://hub.docker.com/_/postgres#environment-variables:~:text=have%20found%20useful.-,Environment%20Variables,-The%20PostgreSQL%20image" target="_blank">appropriate environment variables</a> to let the Postgres image know how to run:
+Now, all you need to do is configure the appropriate <a href="https://hub.docker.com/_/postgres#environment-variables:~:text=have%20found%20useful.-,Environment%20Variables,-The%20PostgreSQL%20image" target="_blank">environment variables</a> to let the Postgres image know how to run:

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1701464670/docs/databases/envvars_aow79p.png"